bitovi/canui/index.md

 {% endhighlight %}

 `empty` and `loading` will also be wrapped into the tag and can be either a view name or a callback that returns the content.
+This can also be a a view renderer retrieved by `can.view('viewname')`.
 To set it to a string, for example, initializing an empty list (to fill it later) can be done like this:

 {% highlight javascript %}